merenlab/anvio/anvio/docs/programs/anvi-profile.md

 * coverage per nucleotide position (if you're unsure what coverage refers to, check out [this page](http://merenlab.org/vocabulary/#coverage))
 * single-nucleotide, single-codon, and single-amino acid variants (You can find all of those terms on the vocab page linked above, as well as a more detailed explaination [here](http://merenlab.org/2015/07/20/analyzing-variability/#an-intro-to-single-nucleotidecodonamino-acid-variation))
 * structural variants such as insertions or deletions
+* read-edge clipping events from soft and hard CIGAR clips (useful for spotting structural-variant breakpoints, mobile-element insertion sites, and strain junctions in metagenomes)

 ## Basic Usage